zeek/package-manager/doc/package.rst

 version tags, it will fall back to installing the latest commit of the package's *master* branch

-Upon installing a package via a git version tag, the :ref:`upgrade command <upgrade-command>` will only upgrade the local installation of that package if a greater version tag is available.
+Upon installing a package via a :ref:`git version tag
+<package-versioning>`, the :ref:`upgrade command <upgrade-command>` will
+only upgrade the local installation of that package if a greater version tag is available.
 In other words, you only receive stable release upgrades for packages installed in this way.

 Upon installing a package via a git branch name, the :ref:`upgrade command <upgrade-command>` will upgrade the local installation of the